philogb/philogb.github.com/_posts/2015-01-18-space-filling-vines.md

 <iframe width="750" height="563" src="//www.youtube.com/embed/Nj_ncLwsJmI?rel=0&amp;controls=0&amp;showinfo=0" frameborder="0" allowfullscreen="true">
 </iframe>

+You can try a live WebGL demo here: [Live Demo](http://philogb.github.io/page/fractile/).
+Works with Chrome and Firefox 35+.
+The project has been open sourced [here](https://github.com/philogb/page/tree/gh-pages/fractile#readme).

 The application works on displays that are set to be portrait.
 Here are a few pictures of how the portrait layout looks like: